 A Quick, Cheap, and Nutritious Meal: Chickpeas (Garbanzo Beans) in a Spicy Tomato Sauce

-Passata is readily available on the supermarket shelves in cartons and in bottles (this is simply unadulterated tomatoes that have been sieved to make a thick liquid).
-But if you have only cans of chopped tomatoes in the cupboard, that's fine, as well.
+Passata is available on the supermarket shelves in cartons and in bottles (it is simply unadulterated tomatoes that have been sieved).
+But if you have only cans of chopped tomatoes in the cupboard, that's fine.
 You can throw them into the pan directly from the can, or you can quickly whizz them in the blender (but that, of course, makes more washing up).
 If you decide not to blend chopped tomatoes, then the texture of the final product will be similar to a stew.
-At this point, you can add water and a little tomato puree to create a more liquid sauce.
-Tomatoes are a little acidic, and adding a pinch of sugar to them makes them less sharp to the taste buds.
+You might want to add a little water and perhaps a little tomato puree to create a more liquid sauce.
+Tomatoes are quite acidic - adding a pinch of sugar to recipes makes them less sharp to the taste buds.